 Assault and Assault Cause Bodily Harm

 R. v.
-B.H.
+H.H.

 The client was charged with assault cause bodily harm in relation to a work incident.
 His co-worker suffered injuries to his face.
 Mr. H intended to argue his application of force was done in self-defence.
 The trial was delayed, and an application was brought to seek a stay of the charges for unreasonable delay.
-Mr. Weisberg was successful, and Mr. Horsley’s charges were stayed.
+Mr. Weisberg was successful, and the charges were stayed.
 A stay is tantamount to an acquittal.

 R. v.
-T.L.
+L.T.

 The accused had no criminal record.
 He was twenty years old.
 He faced two counts of assault causing bodily harm, and the prosecutors were seeking a lengthy jail sentence.
 A “Donnybrook“ erupted inside a nightclub and flooded out onto the street.
 Once the crowd settled, two injured men were left on the pavement outside the bar.
 They both required medical attention at the hospital.
-The accused was charged with sucker punching one complainant causing a concussion and breaking his teeth.
+The accused was charged with punching one complainant causing a concussion and breaking his teeth.
 He was also charged with causing deep cuts and a post-secondary concussion to the second complainant.
 Through cross-examination and defence witness testimony it was established that someone else hit the first complainant.
 The second complainant was discredited and the accused successfully advanced a self-defence argument resulting in acquittals on both counts.
 The accused still has no criminal record.

 R. v.
-R.S.
+R.R.

 The client was a member of a fraternity, and he was charged with mischief and assault bodily harm.
-He was alleged to have defaced the campaign posters of the complainant.
+He was alleged to have defaced property of the complainant.
 The complainant alleged that when he confronted the client that he was punched out.
 The complainant’s credibility was attacked under cross-examination successfully.
 The judge acquitted the client finding that the defence of self-defence was successfully raised and that she was not satisfied that the accused had defaced the complainant’s posters.